HubertSia/cart253/topics/assignments/art-jam/README.md

 ## Description

 The egg eperience that hatches Donkey Kong
+A colorful EGG,
+Click the left mouse button to see M O N K E Y
+Move around the mouse to change the background color Let's make our great nation EGGTAST

 ## Credits
 This project uses [p5.js](https://p5js.org).